-9.9.2 ACTION PLAN TO ADDRESS THE AUDIT QUERIES
+9.8.2 ACTION PLAN TO ADDRESS THE AUDIT QUERIES

-The municipality has developed an action with the aim of addressing the issues which were raised by the Auditor General as part of the Audit Outcome.
+The municipality will develop an action with the aim of addressing the issues which were raised by the Auditor General as part of the Audit Outcome.
 The Action plan serves as an agenda item as part of the Top Management Committee Meetings to monitor and track progress, and also serves part of the agenda item for the Audit Committee to provide guidance and oversight.
 The Internal Audit Unit monitores the progress in terms of the implementation of the Action Plan and reports are then submitted to the to Top Management Committee and Audit Committee, and the action plan is indicated below:

-Action Plan will be included when the Audit has been completed and audit management letter issued.
+Action Plan will be included when the Audit has been completed and audit management letter issued and presented to Council.